Is Employee Engagement important, and does it conflict with Agile Methodologies?

 Should we even be looking for engaged employees?
 Is the use of discretionary effort the best measure of an employee?
 Ian Buckingham thinks that employee engagement has had it's day.

 How does this idea of employee engagement work with Agile?
-One of the 12 Agile principles speaks about sustainable pace.
+One of the 12 Agile Principles speaks about sustainable pace.
 The idea of sustainable pace is that we work at a pace that everyone can maintain indefinitely.
 This means that people need to get their rest and downtime within the normal cadence of work life and personal life.
 That normal cadence would also include learning and personal development time.
-If employees are engaged, are they giving their discretionary effort (i.e. their personal time and energy) at the risk of burnout and in conflict with sustainable pace?
+Setting aside time for learning is another valued practice in Agile teams.
+But if employees are fully engaged, are they giving their discretionary effort (i.e. their personal time and energy) at the risk of burnout and in conflict with sustainable pace?

 What do you think about employee engagement?
 Is it in conflict with the sustainable pace of Agile?
 Is there a better measure for organizations to use with their employees?